Martin Sellner: Legal and visa problems

+Political views

-Wolfgang Ullrich has suggested that there are connections between the worldview of Sellner and the theories of the philosopher Martin Heidegger and the political theorist Carl Schmitt.
+As of 2017 Sellner has been regarded as a member of the alt-right movement.
+In 2017, Wolfgang Ullrich suggested that there are connections between Sellner's worldview and the theories of the philosopher Martin Heidegger and the political theorist Carl Schmitt.

-ITV's documentary film investigation Undercover – The New British Far-Right claimed the existence of undercover footage of Sellner discussing contacts between Generation Identity and white supremacist groups in the United States, but stated that these contacts must be hidden due to public relations.
-The documentary claimed that Sellner stated that Jews were a problem in the 1920s and made references to the "Jewish question".
+ITV's 2017 documentary film investigation Undercover – The New British Far-Right claimed the existence of undercover footage of Sellner discussing contacts between Generation Identity and white supremacist groups in the United States, but stated that these contacts must be hidden due to public relations considerations.
+The documentary stated that Sellner said that Jews were a problem in the 1920s and made references to the "Jewish question".
 Sellner also said that the domination of the American alt-right by the "Jewish question" is a "complete strategical and theoretical failure".
-It claimed he said he was an antisemite in his youth, and that his friends made offensive comments about the Holocaust.
-He supports The Great Replacement conspiracy theory.
+It stated that he said he was an antisemite in his youth, and that his friends made offensive comments about the Holocaust.
+It also stated that he had promoted the Great Replacement conspiracy theory.
 Sellner responded by calling the documentary a "hit piece", and that the statements were taken out of context.
 In a statement released by Generation Identity and Sellner, they stated that the group wants to preserve European "ethno-cultural identity" and stated that the group has no hidden agendas.

-Sellner is regarded as a member of the alt-right movement.

 Personal life

-In 2016, Sellner was studying philosophy in Vienna.
-He dropped out of law school.
+Sellner states that he grew up in a middle-class area and family.
+According to an interview of his from a 2017 documentary, Sellner's parents are understanding and supportive of his career, although they would have preferred him pursuing his studies in law and are concerned about possible politically-motivated attacks on him.

-Sellner married Brittany Pettibone, an American alt-right activist, in 2019.
+In August of 2019, Sellner married Brittany Pettibone, an American alt-right vlogger and conspiracy theorist.
+The couple had their first child, a son, in 2021.